pinkkila/stories/guide/cicd-guide.md

 ![img_12.png](cicd-guide-img/img66.png)

-- We also need to add *stories-vpc-endpoint-app-sg* to the *stories-vpc-endpoint-secrets-manager-sg* so navigate there and add select "Manage security groups":
+- We also need to add *stories-vpc-endpoint-app-sg* to the *stories-vpc-endpoint-secrets-manager* endpoint's security groups so navigate to that endpoint and add select "Manage security groups":
-- Clarification: This is *stories-vpc-endpoint-secrets-manager-sg*:

 ![img_13.png](cicd-guide-img/img67.png)